iranroman/musicinformationretrieval.com/README.md

 Appendix
 --------

+This information may not be up to date.
+Proceed at your own risk.

 ### Install Vagrant

 We use [Vagrant](http://vagrantup.com) to create a local virtual machine running Ubuntu 12.04.
 Vagrant ensures that every person has exactly the same development environment with the same installed packages.